-- Page (Type a page number, then click Go To or press Return.
-See GIF below.)
+- Go to Page (Type a page number, then click Go To or press Return.)

-Tip: You can also manually type a page in the toolbar’s Page box.
+Tip: You can also manually type a page in the Toolbar Page box.

 To pan around a page or all around your PDF document, simply drag with the Hand tool.
-You can zoom in by pressing the Option key and zoom out with Command + Option.
+You can zoom in by pressing the Option key and zoom out using Command + Option.

 Gestures and scrollbar

-If Continuous View is turned on (see above), you can use your trackpad or mouse to scroll through a document.
+If Continuous View is turned on, you can use your trackpad or mouse to scroll through a document.

-We’ve already mentioned the Sidebar a couple of times.
-It’s the first item in the toolbar, right before Zoom.
+The Sidebar is the first item in the Toolbar, right before Zoom.
 Choosing Sidebar opens a drop-down menu with options including Thumbnails, Table of Contents, and Annotations.
 You can navigate a PDF using any of them.

 - If using Thumbnails: Click any thumbnail to display the corresponding page in the viewing area.